Introduction: OFFICINE | RECYCLE - How to Build a Two Wheel Cargo-bike

 Step 7: Painting, Assembling and Riding

 Finally, our frame is ready to be painted!
 We chosed a sturdy powder coating.
 In the pictures you can see some examples of different colours and builds.
+You can check some more examples here.

 Happy cargo to everyone!